peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 2\.
 Run the `dfx deploy` command to generate the files.
 The command will end in error ("Error: Invalid data: Expected arguments but found none.") that can safely be ignored 😉.

 3\.
-Revert the change in `dfx.json`
+Revert the change in `dfx.json`.

 4\.
-Copy the generated files to the source folder so that we can use them in the web application
+Copy the generated files to the source folder so that we can use them in the web application.

 ```bash
 rsync -av .dfx/local/canisters/bucket ./src/declarations --exclude=bucket.wasm